mirceanton/mirceanton.com/content/post/0002-kubestronaut-journey/index.md

 ---
 title: My Kubernetes Certification Journey
 slug: kubernetes-certification-journey
+image: { path: featured.webp }
 date: "2024-12-10"

+categories: [ Blog Post ]
-tags: [certification, kubernetes]
+tags:
-image: { path: featured.webp }
+  - Kubernetes
+  - Certification

 description: |
-  A complete breakdown of my experience getting all five Kubernetes certifications - CKA, CKAD, CKS, KCNA, and KCSA - from the initial 3-week sprint to completing the Kubestronaut title.
+  A complete breakdown of my experience getting the Kubestronaut certification.
 ---

 Back in '22 (2022, that is), I decided to challenge myself and get all three Kubernetes certifications within 3 weeks.
 One week per exam.
 Looking back, I'm not entirely sure if this was ambitious or just plain stupid, but hey, I pulled it off!
 Let me walk you through my entire journey, exam by exam, and hopefully save you from some of the pain I went through.